vertigobr/vkpr-old/docs/stacks.md

   interval: "1m"
 ```

-To view more configuration, access the [documentation](https://github.com/bitnami/charts/tree/master/bitnami/external-dns#parameters).
+To see more configurations, access the [documentation](https://github.com/bitnami/charts/tree/master/bitnami/external-dns#parameters).

 ## Logging stack

 ### Loki

 [Loki](https://github.com/grafana/loki) is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by [Prometheus](https://prometheus.io/).
 It is designed to be very cost effective and easy to operate.
-It does not index the contents of the logs, but rather a set of labels for each log stream.
+It does not index logs content, but rather a set of labels for each log stream.

 #### Implementation

-By default the **Loki** is enable in *VKPR* installation.
+By default the **Loki** is enabled in *VKPR* installation.
 An example of configuration:

 ```yaml
 loki-stack: